freeload101/Java-Android-Magisk-Burp-Objection-Root-Emulator-Easy/README.md

 ### Java Android Magisk Burp Objection Root Emulator Easy (JAMBOREE)

-Get a working portable Python/Git/Java environment on Windows in **SECONDS** without having local administrator, regardless of your broken Python environment.
+Get a working portable Python/Git/Java environment on Windows in **SECONDS** without having local administrator, regardless of your broken Python or other environment variables.
 Our open-source script downloads directly from proper sources without any binaries.
 While the code may not be perfect, it includes many useful PowerShell tricks.

 * Run Android apps and pentest without the adware and malware of BlueStacks or NOX.
 * Run BloodHound Active Directory auditing tool